 We allow families to pick up their baby after it has been vaccinated.
 We do not allow pre pickup visits.
 Please visit our 'Visitation & shipping' tab for more information on why.

 Do you health test your dogs?

 Yes!
-All of our dogs undergo full Heath testing before being bred.
+All of our dogs undergo full Health testing before being bred.
 Health is one of the most important aspects of breeding to us, and we take it very seriously.
 Please be aware that the Bernese Mountain Dog is prone to many health issues and a short life span.
-For this reason, it was very important to us to find the RIGHT Bernese stud for our program.
-It has meant that it is harder for us to breed for the perfect colouring because tri coloured poodles with excellent health have been harder to find, we will not compromise health for colour but we strive for both!
-We are incredibly proud of our stud Bagheera who comes to us all the way from Serbia with amazing pedigree and he is fully cleared for all genetic diseases known in the Bernese Mountain Dog breed, as are his parents.
+We will not compromise health for colour but we strive for both!
 Please view our 'hip health' tab.